The Shocking Truth About Sugar

 Products containing refined sugar will often consist of other nutritionally useless products such as trans-fats and white flour as found in many popular bakery products and biscuits.
 It’s easy to grab a few biscuits whenever you have a coffee and fool yourself into thinking that you haven’t eaten much but remember your sugar intake will still have been high and these seemingly harmless nibbles can soon destroy any weight loss regime.
 Leave the biscuit barrel alone and try natural oatcakes or rice cakes instead to fill a gap between meals.

 For those with an incorrigible sweet tooth all is not lost.
 Atkins nutritional products can assist you in keeping to a healthy weight loss programme and satisfy your craving for sweet things.
-Their range of low-carb products are designed with sugar addicts in mind.
+Their range of low-carb products is designed with sugar addicts in mind.

 Although experts are divided in their opinions regarding artificial sweeteners, those that have been classed as safe do have their place in the management of obesity.
 It is wise however not to overdo these products as they do tend to have a laxative effect and there is no substitute for a well-balanced wholesome meal that is nutritionally sound.